redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 ![Generated WASM File](./img/Generated%20WASM%20File.png)

-The polyfill acts as a wrapper around the WebAssembly module and enables us to use teh `import` statement as we would for any other JavaScript module.
+The polyfill acts as a wrapper around the WebAssembly module and enables us to use the JavaScript `import` statement as we would for any other JavaScript module.

 This makes consumption of WebAssembly-based functionality super-easy.